1872 United States presidential election: Liberal Republican Party nomination

 An influential group of dissident Republicans split from the party to form the Liberal Republican Party in 1870.
-At the party's only national convention, held in Cincinnati in 1872, New York Tribune editor and former representative Horace Greeley was nominated for president on the sixth ballot, defeating Charles Francis Adams.
+At the party's only national convention, held in Cincinnati in 1872, New York Tribune editor and former representative Horace Greeley was nominated for president on the sixth ballot, defeating Charles Francis Adams Sr..
 Missouri Governor Benjamin Gratz Brown was nominated for vice president on the second ballot.

 Democratic Party nomination

 The Convention met in Baltimore, Maryland, on July 9–10.
 Because of its strong desire to defeat Ulysses S. Grant, the Democratic Party also nominated the Liberal Republicans' Greeley/Brown ticket and adopted their platform.
 Greeley received 686 of the 732 delegate votes cast, while Brown received 713.
 Accepting the Liberal platform meant the Democrats had accepted the New Departure strategy, which rejected the anti-Reconstruction platform of 1868.
 They realized that to win the election they had to look forward, and not try to re-fight the Civil War.
 They also realized that they would only split the anti-Grant vote if they nominated a candidate other than Greeley.
 However, Greeley's long reputation as the most aggressive antagonist of the Democratic Party, its principles, its leadership, and its activists, cooled Democrats' enthusiasm for the presidential nominee.

 Some Democrats were worried that backing Greeley would effectively bring the party to extinction, much like how the moribund Whig Party had been doomed by endorsing the Know Nothing candidacy of Millard Fillmore in 1856, though others felt that the Democrats were in a much stronger position on a regional level than the Whigs had been at the time of their demise, and predicted (correctly, as it turned out) that the Liberal Republicans would not be viable in the long-term due to their lack of distinctive positions compared to the main Republican Party.
-A sizable minority led by James A. Bayard sought to act independently of the Liberal Republican ticket, but the bulk of the party agreed to endorse Greeley's candidacy.
+A sizable minority led by James A. Bayard, Jr. sought to act independently of the Liberal Republican ticket, but the bulk of the party agreed to endorse Greeley's candidacy.
 The convention, which lasted only six hours stretched over two days, is the shortest major political party convention in history.

 The Liberal Republican Party fused with the Democratic Party in all states except for Louisiana and Texas.
 In states where Republicans were stronger, the Liberal Republicans fielded a majority of the joint slate of candidates for lower offices; while in states where Democrats were stronger, the Democrats fielded the most candidates.
 In many states, such as Ohio, each party nominated half of a joint slate of candidates.
 Even initially reluctant Democratic leaders like Thomas F. Bayard came to support Greeley.